FlureeKevin/developers-site/docs/overview/about.md

 Fluree accepts and persists transactions in an immutable (append-only) ledger.
 The ledger records atomic updates in chronological order and secures them using cryptography - making all data, including metadata, timestamps, and identities related to data completely reproducible and verifiable.
-One can optionally decentralize the ledger system to a democratic network via RAFT or PBFT consensus mechanisms.
+One can optionally decentralize the ledger system to a democratic network via the RAFT consensus mechanism.

 ### Graph Database (Indexing and Querying) {#graph-db}